This easy-to-make dessert uses simple ingredients.

 What is Buttermilk Pie?

-The texture of buttermilk pie is similar to a thick custard a slightly caramelized top, so good!
+The texture of buttermilk pie is similar to a thick custard with a slightly caramelized top, it’s so good!
 I have an old box of vintage recipes loaded with tons of classic desserts and that’s where this recipe came from.

-What’s in Buttermilk Pie?
+Ingredients in Buttermilk Pie

-PIE CRUST For ease and speed, use a pre-made crust or make this Flaky Homemade Pie Crust if time allows.
-With a store bought pie crust, it’s ready to go in the oven in under 10 minutes!
+- Pie Crust – For ease and speed, use a pre-made crust or make this flaky homemade pie crust if time allows.
+With a store-bought pie crust, it’s ready to go in the oven in under 10 minutes!

 How to Make Buttermilk Pie